Automatic Classification of Subjective Time Perception Using Multi-modal Physiological Data of Air Traffic Controllers: Introduction

 Masinelli~\textit{et al.}~\cite{Masinelli2020} use wearable sensors in combination with machine learning methods to monitor cognitive load of individual users.
 We advance this study by classifying for subjective perceived passage of time.

-The only study we are aware of classifying subjective perceived passage of time based on physiological signals was done by Orlandic~\textit{et al.}~\cite{Orlandic2021}.
+The only study we are aware of that is classifying subjective time perception based on physiological signals was done by Orlandic~\textit{et al.}~\cite{Orlandic2021}.
 They stimulated users with different video clips selected from the Emotional Movie~\cite{Carvalho2012} and FilmStim~\cite{Schaefer2010} databases, which lead to different emotional states (e.g., neutral, fear, sadness) along with cognitive tasks, such as mathematical tasks or the Stroop Color Test~(varies cognitive load through congruent and incongruent stimuli).
 They collected skin temperature, electrodermal activity, respiration, electrocardiogram, and photoplethysmogram data.
 The feature extraction was done on non-overlapping 45-second slices, which were normalized by subtracting the mean and dividing by the standard deviation of the training dataset.
 They then applied a set of machine learning classification algorithms.
-We go beyond their approach as we use data of a more complex real-world scenario, namely flight control, instead of an in-lab experimental setup.
-We assess the perceived passage of time using a questionnaire instead of the relative estimation error.
-Our two main contributions are: (1)~an automatic multi-modal subjective perceived passage of time perception estimation technique, using photoplethysmogram, electrodermal activity, and temperature data measured by of-the-shelf wearable sensors and (2)~a comparison between eleven state-of-the-art machine learning classifiers for subjective perceived passage of time classification in combination with feature selection methods and feature importance analysis using the \textit{SHapley Additive exPlanations}~(SHAP)~\cite{Lundberg2017} framework.
+In contrast, we use data of a more complex real-world scenario, namely flight control, instead of an in-lab experimental setup.
+We assess a different aspect of subjective time, that is, the subjective perceived passage of time (time passage) instead of the relative estimation error based on verbal time estimation (duration).
+Our two main contributions are: (1)~an automatic multi-modal subjective perceived passage of time perception estimation technique, using photoplethysmogram, electrodermal activity, and temperature data measured by of-the-shelf wearable sensors, with which, (2)~we obtain high accuracies of up to 79~\% on real-world physiological data obtained during flight controller helicopter training sequences.
+Our analysis includes an evaluation and discussion of eleven state-of-the-art machine learning classifiers for subjective perceived passage of time classification in combination with feature selection methods and feature importance analysis using the \textit{SHapley Additive exPlanations}~(SHAP)~\cite{Lundberg2017} framework.
 We show generalizability by validating our methods using leave-one-subject-out cross validation~(LOSOCV).
-We obtain accuracies of up to 79~\% on real-world physiological data obtained during flight controller helicopter training sequences.